particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M-SoM GNSS 2024-09-24

+Removed the warning about using the GNSS concurrently with cellular on the M404.
+Added link to GNSS library.

 ### Logging warnings 2024-09-20

 Added warning about places where you should not use logging calls like Log.info like